skellis46/slipbox/mirror with phone.md

 - the mirror gazer (from Hollander) in [[Noë - Strange Tools, Art and Human Nature]]
 - Coessens use of mirrors as one of five metaphorical images to explore artistic research [[Coessens - Artistic Paths in Five Images]]
 - seeing what is behind us through rear-view mirror in [[Garfield - Losing Ourselves]]
-- use of mirrors in dance [[Marieke K. van Vugt - Ballet as a Movement-Based Contemplative Practice Implications for Neuroscientific Studies]]
+- use of mirrors in dance [[van Vugt - Ballet as a Movement-Based Contemplative Practice Implications for Neuroscientific Studies]]
 - Rick Rubin and making art is creating a mirror in [[Rick Rubin - Rubin-2023-Creative]]
 - employer and personified labour looking in the mirror in [[Odell - Saving Time]]
 - human non-human encounters as mirroring (privileging vision) [[Lucy Suchman - Subject Objects]]